Search

 Hearst Museum object titled Gold weight, accession number 5-10610, described as Goldweight; brass, lost cast wax, cogwheel shaped with dotted circle design, 24.32 gm. weight called esiabo mienu "double asia".
 This is an early piece made in the period 1400-1700 A.D.*, and is of historical interest.
 The everyday businessman's weight were for the amounts of gold dust used for money in much of West Africa from the 1400's through the 1800's.

-Hearst Museum object titled Gold weights, accession number 5-10580, described as Gold weight, brass, lost wax cast; square pyramidal with two triangular indentations, on top, 3.74 gm. weight called borofo.
+Hearst Museum object titled Gold weights, accession number 5-10594, described as Goldweight, brass, lost wax cast; flat rectangular with a raised perimeter and two diagonal lines connecting the opposite corners, 9.2 gm. weight called suru/ piresuru.
 The everyday businessman's weight for the amount of gold dust used as money in much of West Africa from the 1400s through the 1800s.

-Hearst Museum object titled Gold weights, accession number 5-10500, described as Gold weight, brass, lost wax cast; shield, curved square frame with eight protuberances, 9.67 gm. weight called piresuru.
+Hearst Museum object titled Gold weights, accession number 5-10503, described as Gold weight, brass, lost wax cast; simple, four pronged object, 6.89 gm. weight called dwoasuru.

-Hearst Museum object titled Gold weights, accession number 5-10564, described as Gold weight, brass, lost wax cast; flat square with two rows of vertical short line segments and three long horizontal lines, on one side, 5.49 gm. weight called nnomanu.
-The everyday businessman's weight for the amount of gold dust used as money in much of West Africa from the 1400s through the 1800s.
+Hearst Museum object titled Gold weights, accession number 5-10604, described as Goldweight, brass, lost wax cast; smooth edged, square shaped with a smaller square with two notches, on top, 12.95 gm. weight called dwoa.
+The everyday businessman's weight were for the amounts of gold dust used for money in much of West Africa from the 1400's through the 1800's.

-Hearst Museum object titled Gold weights, accession number 5-10579, described as Goldweight, brass, lost wax cast; flat, warped, square with branch-like designs, on top, 2.99 gm. weight called soa.
+Hearst Museum object titled Gold weights, accession number 5-10571, described as Goldweight, brass, lost wax cast; square with two parallel line structures on top, 8.48 gm. weight called bremanansuru/suru.
 The everyday businessman's weight for the amount of gold dust used as money in much of West Africa from the 1400s through the 1800s.